59Fifty

 The 5950 is a model of baseball hat made by the New Era Cap Company, a headwear company based in Buffalo, New York.
 The 59Fifty is the official on-field cap of Major League Baseball (MLB) and Minor League Baseball, and the official sideline cap of the National Football League and the National Basketball Association.
 It is also a fashion symbol, with the hip-hop community the first to adopt it in the 1980s and 1990s.

 History

 The 59FIFTY's wool predecessor debuted in 1934 at a Cleveland Indians game and the 59FIFTY itself came out in 1954.
 Harold Koch, son of New Era founder Ehrhardt Koch, created the 59FIFTY to make hats more uniform within MLB.
 Sources vary on the meaning of its name: it might be the cap's original catalogue number, 5950; its model number; or the roll of fabric Koch used while producing the original design.
-By the 1970s, the 59FIFTY was being worn by 20 of the 24 MLB teams and became available to the public in the mid-1980s.
+By the 1970s, the 59FIFTY was being worn by 20 of the 24 MLB teams and became available to the public in 1980.
 The Cincinnati Reds became the first team to receive memorial caps following their 1990 World Series win.
 Hats from the losing team are taken apart and recycled following the game.
 The 59FIFTY became the official on-field cap in 1993.